 Citizens of New Texas are even more heavily armed than those of other Republic worlds - half the makers of small arms in the Republic are based or have manufacturing plants on New Texas - and as such their crime rate is even lower; criminals, when captured alive on other worlds and interrogated, reveal that they avoid New Texas "like the plague."
 In the two Terran centuries since New Texas was colonized, there have been only twenty-one rape attempts reported on the planet.
 Only three were successful; of these, one rapist was killed by his own victim while fleeing the scene, while another was cut to pieces by his victim's blade-wielding family.
 The most recent, some twenty years before the War, committed suicide when cornered by a party of enraged Subjects and Citizens.

 Many Subjects of New Texas are also armed.
-Under the Jeffersonian Constitution, only Citizens have a Constitutionally-guaranteed right to bear arms, but in two Terran centuries (except for the few months of "Governor" Thaddeus Webb's reign in 34JR) no law or regulation has been considered necessary to prevent Subjects from doing so.
-Proof of Citizenship is usually required for the purchase of modern weapons, particularly those that are fully-automatic or which launch an explosive charge, or the energy weapons whose development began shortly before the War, but no records are kept as to which Citizens purchase them.
+Under the Jeffersonian Constitution, all "Persons" have a Constitutionally-guaranteed right to bear arms, and in two Terran centuries (except for the few months of "Governor" Thaddeus Webb's reign in 34JR) no law or regulation has been considered necessary to prevent Subjects from doing so.
+Proof of Citizenship is sometimes required for the purchase of modern weapons, particularly those that are fully-automatic or which launch an explosive charge, or the energy weapons whose development began shortly before the War, but no records are kept as to which Citizens purchase them.
 Weapons using older technology, such as muzzle-loading firearms, bows, edged weapons, and the like, are almost completely unregulated.
 The wisdom of this policy has been borne out by the astonishing lack of criminal activity throughout the Republic and especially on New Texas, and by the ability of a millions-strong "well-regulated militia" to near-instantly mobilize to defend their homes, as the Terran Empire learned to its cost.

 Space Patrol vessels with relevant names - the destroyers Bowie and Crockett, the cruisers Alamo and San Jacinto, and the science vessel H. Beam Piper - are welcomed to New Texas with open arms, their crews treated to unparalleled hospitality.
 A world-wide holiday is declared whenever one of these ships arrives in orbit, and the entire planet all but shuts down for weeks upon the arrival of the battleship Texas.
 Ships with non-Texan names are welcomed without the holidays and festivals, but their crews are given nearly-equal hospitality in appreciation of the service the Space Patrol provides.
 Rivalry for assignment to a "Texan Fleet" ship in the Space Patrol is intense, and many Jeffersonians consider service on the battleship Texas to be more prestigious than duty aboard the flagship, the carrier Constitution.